GUIDE 2025

 Expand Industry Knowledge

 As a software developer, you have the knowledge you need.
-But if you’re planning to become a full-time technical writer, you need a mind shift.
+But you need a mind shift if you plan to become a full-time technical writer.

 Explaining complex concepts to your intended audience isn’t as easy as it sounds.
-Often, knowledgeable people have difficulty explaining a concept in simple terms.
+Often, knowledgeable people have difficulty defining a concept in simple terms.
 They get lost in complex phrasing.

 A technical writer doesn’t need to know everything about the industry.
 They need to have a fair understanding of the topic at hand.
-Meaning, more knowledge doesn’t necessarily make a person a better writer.
+This means that more knowledge doesn’t necessarily make a person a better writer.

 Although writers typically specialize in a specific industry, as an engineer, you’ll need to exit your engineering comfort zone.